SolaceProducts/pubsubplus-azure-quickstart-template/README.md

 7. DNS Name – Public DNS name for the virtual machine.
 8. CentOS version – Use Centos 7.2 or CentOS 7.3
 9. VM Size – Use Standard_D2_V2 or Standard_F2s
-10. Solace VMR URI – The URI link to the community edition VMR received in the registration process
+10. Solace VMR URI – The URI link from the registration email received during Step 1. of the install process.
 11. Deployment Model - High Availability, Single Node

 # Gaining admin access to the VMR